maxymania/maxymania.github.io/_posts/2018-07-20-Looking-to-the-future.md

 	)
 ```

 Of course, it depends on the query planer create a good query plan.
+I remember times,
+when i was sitting in front of a database trying out different implementations of a
+specific query until the query plan looked like, what i envisioned it to look like.

 ### What is Cassandra for?